dylansdaniels/textbook/content/01_getting_started/03_installation.md

 If instead you want to install a custom version of `hnn_core` from Github, but you **DO want to edit the code yourself**, you should do the following. **This is what you should do if you want to contribute to development**.

 1. [Setup `git` using the instructions here](https://docs.github.com/en/get-started/git-basics/set-up-git).
-Note that you need to both make sure `git` is installed [using these steps](https://docs.github.com/en/get-started/git-basics/set-up-git#setting-up-git) and that your `git` program has authenticated to Github [using these steps](https://docs.github.com/en/get-started/git-basics/set-up-git#authenticating-with-github-from-git).
+Note that you need to both make sure `git` is installed [using these steps](https://docs.github.com/en/get-started/git-basics/set-up-git#setting-up-git) **and** that your `git` program has authenticated to Github [using these steps](https://docs.github.com/en/get-started/git-basics/set-up-git#authenticating-with-github-from-git).

 2. You should do a `git clone <fork URL>` of the fork you are interested in, which will download the source code to a new directory.
 If you want to contribute to development, you should use your own personal fork.
 As an example, you could do either `git clone https://github.com/asoplata/hnn-core.git` or `git clone git@github.com:asoplata/hnn-core` to download `asoplata`'s fork, depending on if you authenticated using HTTPS or SSH.

 3. Enter the directory that you just downloaded, using the command `cd hnn-core`.

 4. Install an "editable" version of the local source code with the features you want to use.
-If you do not want to contribute to development, but you want to install the GUI and Optimization features, you can use the following command:
+If, for example, you do not want to contribute to development, but you want to install the GUI and Optimization features, you can use the following command:

 ```
 pip install --editable ".[gui,opt]"